What is Lease Financing?

 State of the Market

 Leases have existed since nearly the beginning of recorded civilization, with the first known commercial leasing law set down in Hammurabi’s Code in Babylon almost 4,000 years ago.
-Leases are used to finance a variety of assets, and they are one of the most common methods to finance energy efficiency measures.
-Due to the very large size of the leasing industry and the fact that many leasing companies do not track which of their leased assets qualify as efficiency equipment, it is difficult to estimate the size of the energy efficiency leasing market.
-However, the market is very large, in part because leases are commonly used to provide underlying financing for energy performance contracts (EPCs) and other structures.
-Within the Better Buildings program, the Financial Allies completed nearly $1.7B in energy efficiency leases from 2012 to 2016.
-Leases will likely continue to play a major role in energy efficiency financing for years to come.
+Leases are used to finance a variety of assets, and they are one of the most common methods to finance energy technologies.
+Due to the very large size of the leasing industry and the fact that many leasing companies do not track which of their leased assets qualify as energy-related, it is difficult to estimate the size of the energy efficiency and renewable energy leasing market.
+However, the market is very large, in part because leases are commonly used to provide underlying financing for energy savings performance contracts (ESPCs) and other structures.
+Within the Better Buildings program, the Financial Allies completed nearly $4.6B in energy efficiency and renewable energy leases from 2012 to 2019.
+Leases will likely continue to play a major role in energy financing for years to come.

 Learn More about Leases